ipfs/ipfs-docs/docs/how-to/move-ipfs-installation.md

 This page walks through how to move your IPFS installation from one system to another.
 This process is cross-platform compatible and is especially useful for readers who are changing operating systems.
 The process is to grab the `.ipfs` folder from the _home_ directory of the _donor_ system, and copy it over to _home_ directory on the receiving system.

 This process is not a backup procedure; do not treat it as such.
 Many things can go wrong with this process, most of which relate to _peer IDs_.
-Since we are duplicating an `.ipfs` installation folder, both IPFS clients have the same peer ID.
+Since we are duplicating an `.ipfs` installation folder, both IPFS peers have the same peer ID.
 This issue is ok as long as you delete the old _donor_ installation once the copy is complete.
-Having two IPFS installations with the same peer ID causes substantial problems and could result in loss of data.
+Never start two peers with the same peer IDs on different places, as they will misbehave.

 ## Move installation